 While He concentrations can usually not be used for the inversion of the models, the model parameters derived from the concentrations of the heavier noble gases yield the best estimate for the atmospheric (equilibrium plus excess air) component of the measured He.
 Thus, the difference between measured and modeled He concentration is the non-atmospheric component.
-The program "Noblegas" invites the input of the measured concentrations of He, even if they are not used for the inversion, and calculates the best estimates of the respective non-atmospheric components.
+Older versions of our inversion routine invited the input of the measured concentrations of He, even if they were not used for the inversion, and calculated the best estimates of the respective non-atmospheric components.